 \section{Proof of regret bounds}

-Below is the proof and the detailed analysis for the AdaTerm algorithm.
+Below is the proof and the detailed analysis of the AdaTerm algorithm.
 Following the literature, we ignore the bias correction term.
 We also consider a scheduled learning rate $\alpha_{t} = \alpha (\sqrt{t})^{-1}$ and the non-expansive weighted projection operator $\Pi_{\mathcal{F}, V}(\theta) = \argmin{\theta' \in \mathcal{F}}{ \norm{\theta' - \theta}_{V} }$.
-Note however that the use of the projection operator is not a necessary step for deriving the upper bound and as the reader may notice, no projection is used in Algorithm~\ref{alg:adaterm}.
-Despite that, it provides a more general setting and therefore, following the literature, we consider its potential use in our proof.
+The use of the projection operator is not necessary for deriving the upper bound; in fact, no projection is used in Algorithm~\ref{alg:adaterm}.
+Regardless, it provides a more general setting, and therefore, following the literature, we consider its potential use in our proof.